top of page

 Why do we collect, use, hold and share your personal information?

 Our main purpose for collecting, using, holding, and sharing your personal information is to provide you with a premium healthcare service and inform you about the healthcare services offered at Bondi Doctors.
 We also use personal information for activities directly related to the supply of healthcare services, such as Medicare claims, payments, online booking, clinic audits and accreditation.
 We also communicate with patients using secure SMS notifications.
-If you receive healthcare from practitioners consulting from Bondi Doctors it is a requirement that you consent to be contacted by SMS regarding your appointments, outstanding accounts and healthcare information.
+If you receive healthcare from practitioners consulting from Bondi Doctors it is a requirement that you consent to be contacted by SMS regarding your appointments, outstanding accounts and healthcare information such as results notifications.

 What personal information do we collect?

-For the purposes of this Privacy Policy, personal information may mean some, or all of the following: patient’s name, contact details, date of birth, other identification details, emergency contact details, medical information including medical history, medications, allergies, adverse events, immunisations, social history, family history and risk factors; Medicare number (where available) for identification and claiming purposes; healthcare identifiers; health fund details; bank account and/or credit card details, and payment history.
+Personal information may include: your name, contact details, date of birth, other identification details, emergency contact details, medical information including medical history, medications, allergies, adverse events, immunisations, social history, family history and risk factors; Medicare number (where available) for identification and claiming purposes; healthcare identifiers; health fund details; bank account and/or credit card details, and payment history.

 How do we collect your personal information?